-This report has been prepared by Moore Group - Environmental Services to enable the competent authority to carry out AA screening in relation to the Proposed Development.
+This report has been prepared by Moore Group - Environmental Services to enable Offaly County Council to carry out AA screening in relation to the Proposed Development.
 The report was compiled by Ger O'Donohoe (B.Sc.
 Applied Aquatic Sciences (GMIT, 1993) & M.Sc.
-Environmental Sciences (TCD, 1999)) who has over 27 years' experience in environmental impact assessment and has completed numerous Appropriate Assessment Screening Reports and Natura Impact Statements on terrestrial and aquatic habitats for various development types.
+Environmental Sciences (TCD, 1999)) who has 27 years' experience in environmental impact assessment and has completed numerous Appropriate Assessment Screening Reports and Natura Impact Statements on terrestrial and aquatic habitats for various development types.